 For studio monitors under $500, such as all the speakers we feature in this article, you’re not going to experience much difference in performance.
-Where you will see a difference is in high-end audiophile or professional recording monitors where users will take great care in matching wattage and impedance to get the best sound.
+Where you will see a difference is in high-end audiophiles or professional recording monitors where users will take great care in matching wattage and impedance to get the best sound.

 What are Near Field Monitors?

-Near field monitors allow you to sit directly in the sweet spot without experiencing any interference from reflections off surrounding surfaces.
-When selecting a pair of near field monitors, you’re looking for quality of sound rather than volume.
+Near-field monitors allow you to sit directly in the sweet spot without experiencing any interference from reflections off surrounding surfaces.
+When selecting a pair of near-field monitors, you’re looking for quality of sound rather than volume.
 As you’re sitting in close proximity, you don’t need high SPL.

 Far-field monitors are usually reserved for large rooms and studios.
-These speakers are just as detailed as near field monitors, but with the ability to produce higher SPL.
+These speakers are just as detailed as near-field monitors, but with the ability to produce higher SPL.
 The sweet spot of far-field monitors is also wider, allowing better coverage.